(Guest writer: Jerry Cao)

 Simply put, a site search bar (or a three-line hamburger menu) is just not enough if the navigation is poor because users won’t know what is available to search.
 The rule of thumb for web design is to make the user think as little as possible, because searching requires users to recall from memory, it negatively affects the UX.

 If we’ve sold the idea of tree testing on you already, Jeff Sauro, Founding Principal of MeasuringU, goes into details about how to properly run them.
 He explains that tree testing is used primarily for two reasons:

 - Determine a product’s searchability – How well can users navigate the site, and what areas cause the most problems with navigation?

 - Validate a change – Did a recent update correctly fix the problem, or are further revisions necessary?

 Tree testing is, at heart, a statistical test.
 As with other quantitative tests, the data will be more accurate with more participants.
 How accurate?
 Check out this chart to find the smallest margin of error within your means; we recommend aiming for 20% error or better.

 We can’t stress enough the importance of information architecture – if the content isn’t structured logically with a simple flow, it might as well not exist.
 That’s why these early tests can help identify and solve the problems before they actually become problems.

 The strength of tests like these is that the data is modeled after the users’ natural behavior, and when it comes to testing your IA, no tests do it better than these two.

-Editor’s note: This is written for Hongkiat.com by Jerry Cao.
-Jerry is a content strategist at UXPin where he develops in-app and online content for the wireframing and prototyping platform.
+(This guest post is written by Jerry Cao for Hongkiat.com.
+Jerry is a content strategist at UXPin where he develops in-app and online content for the wireframing and prototyping platform.)